 - Nocturnal emission: For curing nightfall, take Jamun seed powder (4 gm) with water twice a day.

 - Sores, ulcer: Grind and extract juice of Jamun seeds.
-Apply this juice on affected areas.
+Apply this juice on the affected areas.

-- Leucorrhoea: Take Jamun seed powder (1 tsp) with boiled rice water for few days.
+- Leucorrhoea: Take Jamun seed powder (1 tsp) with boiled rice water for a few days.

 - Stone: Take powdered seeds with curd.

 Jamun leaves contain an essential oil with pleasant odour.
 This essential oil is reported to be responsible for the antibacterial activity of the leaves.
 The leaf extract shows antibacterial activity against Escherchia coli and Staphylococcus aureus.
 The leaves also exhibits anti-oxidant activities due to the presence of phenolic compounds.

 Here are few remedies of Jamun leaves that can be easily done at home to cure various clinical conditions

 - Female infertility due to ovarian or endometrium functional disorder: Prepare infusion of Jamun leaves in water and drink with honey or extract juice of fresh tender leaves of Jamun tree and drink.
 You may add honey in juice.

 - Diarrhoea, dysentery, indigestion: Take tender leaves of Jamun tree and wash well to clean dirt and soil.
 Pound and extract one tablespoon juice.
 Add honey (1 teaspoon) and drink thrice times a day.

 - Bleeding piles: Extract fresh Jamun leaves juice (10 ml) and take this juice with one glass cow milk for a weak to arrest bleeding in piles or prepare leaves chutney by adding water.
 Add jaggery and take to cure bleeding.